-If you don’t want to play a video, a simple music track will do the trick!
-Playing particular songs when you want your students to complete different transitions is a great way to train them to transition a certain way on cue – and the best part is that they know they only have until the song is up to complete the transition!
+Playing particular songs when you want your students to complete different transitions is a great way to train them to transition a certain way on cue, and the best part is that they know they only have until the song is up to complete the transition.

 Move Your Body

-Obviously, moving and grooving your body to music isn’t really feasible when you’re moving about the school grounds!
+Obviously, moving and grooving your body to music isn’t really feasible when you’re moving around the school grounds!
 So how do you make walking in the hallways interesting and engaging for your students?

 There will always be a time and a place for a straight line quietly walking from one classroom to the next, but for those times in between, use our How to walk like a… Instruction Cards!